sodium-friends/docs/docs/sha.md

 ``` js
 var instance = sodium.crypto_hash_sha512_instance()
 ```
-Create an instance that has stream of input data to `sha512`.
+Creates an instance that has stream of input data to `sha512`.

 ## `instance.update`
 ``` js
 instance.update(input)
 ```
-Update the instance with a new piece of data.
+Updates the instance with a new piece of data.
 * `input` should be a `buffer` of any size

 ## `instance.final`
 ``` js
 instance.final(output)
 ```
-Finalize the instance.
+Finalizes the instance.
 * `output` should be a `buffer` of `length crypto_hash_sha512_BYTES`

 The generated hash is stored in `output`.